joselevelsup/react-amazon-clone/README.md

 - Compiling React ES6 to a bundled JS file
 - Server to show the app when building
 - Dev server with Hot Reloading
-- Finish my changes
+- Include React Redux and API calls to server
-- Push my commits to GitHub
+- Seperate Webpack to different files
-- Open a pull request

 Todo:
 - Style it up with Bootstrap and custom components
 - Make API endpoints on the server
-- Seperate Webpack to a Config, Dev, and Prod file
-- Include React Redux and API calls to server
+- Search
 - Build for Production